swaroopg92/penpa-edit/README.md

 		* arrowsudoku
 		* evenoddsudoku
 		* consecutivepairssudoku (cps)
+		* tightfitsudoku (tfs)
-		* tightfitsudoku (tfs) (For Slash/Split: Use Shape Mode -> Shape Submode -> "〇△◻x" from dropdown list -> 6th Shape (PANEL: ON), For numbers: Use "1/4" submode to enter in top left or bottom right corner of the split cell, Normal submode for numbers in the cells without split)
+			* (Panel: ON) For Slash/Split: Use Shape Mode -> Shape Submode -> "〇△◻x" from dropdown list -> 6th Shape* For numbers: Use "1/4" submode to enter in top left or bottom right corner of the split cell, Normal submode for numbers in the cells without split
 	* Number Placement
 		* tomtom (Use +, -, x, /) [Number mode + 1/4 sub-mode]
 		* skyscrapers (ensure 1 white row/column on top/botton and left/right - e.g. If your puzzle is 7x7 size, then set the Rows = 9, Columns = 9, White Space: Over = 1, Under = 1, Left = 1, Right = 1 in the New Grid settings)
 	* Object Placement
-		* Statue Park (Use Shape + Shape/Circle Mode [Panel: ON])
+		* Statue Park (Use Shape mode -> Shape/Circle submode [Panel: ON])
 		* minesweeper (Use 1 to represent mine in the Solution)
 		* doubleminesweeper (Use 1 and 2 to represent mines in the Solution)
+		* starbattle
-		* starbattle (specify number of stars after puzzle type [e.g starbattle2 or starbattle3], use grey shading in solution mode for stars, it is assumed rows=columns as per GMPuzzles formatting)
+			* specify number of stars after puzzle type [e.g starbattle2 or starbattle3]
+			* use grey shading in solution mode for stars, it is assumed rows=columns as per GMPuzzles formatting
+		* battleships
-		* battleships (ensure 1 white row/column on bottom and right - e.g. If your puzzle is 10x10 size, then set the Rows = 11, Columns = 11, White Space: Over = 0, Under = 1, Left = 0, Right = 1 in the New Grid settings) (For numbers: use Normal submode, For Shapes: use Shape Mode -> Specal 1 submode -> Battleship from dropdown list (PANEL: ON)) (Note - Unfortunately there is no good way to ask the fleet from user, this output will come with standard fleet, you need to manually modify the [# of types of ships] and [fleet description] if your puzzle has a different set)
+			* ensure 1 white row/column on bottom and right - e.g. If your puzzle is 10x10 size, then set the Rows = 11, Columns = 11, White Space: Over = 0, Under = 1, Left = 0, Right = 1 in the New Grid settings
+			* For numbers: use Normal submode
+			* (Panel: ON) For Shapes: use Shape Mode -> Specal 1 submode -> Battleship from dropdown list
+			* Unfortunately there is no good way to ask the fleet from user, this output will come with standard fleet, you need to manually modify the [# of types of ships] and [fleet description] if your puzzle has a different set
 	* Shading Puzzles
+		* kurotto
-		* kurotto (Use Number + White circle style [for empty circle, just place white circle with any digit and then press backspace to remove the digit])
+			* Use Number mode -> White circle Style
+			* for empty circle - just place white circle with any digit and then press backspace to remove the digit
-		* kuromasu (Use Number + White circle style)
+		* kuromasu (Use Number mode -> White circle Style)
-		* tapa (Number + Tapa mode)
+		* tapa (Number mode -> Tapa submode)
 		* nurikabe
 		* nanro
 		* lits